-The input of the SSSP problem is a graph G (V, E), a cost function c: $E \rightarrow R^+$ and a sink vertex v.
-The shortest distance dist (w) from v for every vertex $w \in V$ should be computed.
+The input of the SSSP problem is a graph G (V, E), a cost function c: E à R+ and a sink vertex v.
+The shortest distance dist(w) from v for every vertex $w \square$ V should be computed.
 Dijkstra algorithm will solve the problem.
 However, G changes over time as discussed before.
 We are interest in an incremental algorithm that handles these changes without solving the SSSP problem for the whole graph again.

-Under the assumption that the shortest path from v to w is unique for every vertex $w \in V$, the resulting shortest paths build a spanning tree of G. This spanning tree ST consists of edge $e \in E$ that is used in at least on shortest path.
-Thus, $e=(t,u) \in ST$ if and only if dist(u) = dist(t)+ c(e).
+Under the assumption that the shortest path from v to w is unique for every vertex $w \square$ V, the resulting shortest paths build a spanning tree of G. This spanning tree ST consists of edge e $\square$ E that is used in at least on shortest path.
+Thus, $e=(t,u) \square ST$ if and only if dist(u) = dist(t) + c(e).
 In general, a shortest path might not be unique.
 It might be that a vertex could be reached on two different paths with the same costs.
 In this case, the resulting shortest paths do not build a spanning tree any more but a directed acyclic graph (DAG).